Prithvirajkumar/Sentry-Exporter/README.md

 Add Sentry DSN Keys and Honey Comb API Keys in `otel-collector-config.yaml`

-Navigate within the Collector folder and run:
+Navigate within the Collector-Configuration folder and run:
-`docker stop otel-collector`

-`docker rm otel-collector`
+// stop the container if it is already running docker stop otel-collector

+// remove the container if it is already running docker rm otel-collector

-`docker run -d --name otel-collector \`
+// start the container with the provided configuration file docker run -d --name otel-collector \
+  -v "$(pwd)/otel-collector-config.yaml:/etc/otel-collector-config.yaml" \
-`-v "$(pwd)/otel-collector-config.yaml:/etc/otel-collector-config.yaml" \ -p 4317:4317 -p 4318:4318 \ otel opentelemetry-collector-contrib --config=/etc/otel-collector-config.yaml`
+  -p 4317:4317 -p 4318:4318 \
+  otel/opentelemetry-collector-contrib --config=/etc/otel-collector-config.yaml

 # Step 4: